 Fear not, Meat Geeks – there are still some great smokers that you can snag for under $500.

 $500 is a doable amount for most people, giving you your pick of reliable and quality-built smokers.
-Some of our top picks cost half that, while yielding a great tasting smoky peicie of meat that is no different than what you would get from smokers that cost three times as much.
+Some of our top picks cost half that, while yielding a great tasting smoky piece of meat that is no different than what you would get from smokers that cost three times as much.

 Here are our lean, mean, smoking machines.
 We break down what we like, don’t like, and everything you need to know when looking for the best smoker for your money or the best meat smoker for a beginner.